 Everyone is at a different stage in life.
-A fresh graduate with no debts and no dependents, and with a decent entry-level job, would find it much easier to build an emergency fund compared to someone who is currently in debt and has a few dependents.
-It does not and it should not matter how long it takes you to build your emergency fund.
+A fresh graduate with no debts, no dependents, and has a decent entry-level job, would find it much easier to build an emergency fund than someone who is currently in debt and has a few dependents.
+It does not, and it should not matter how long it takes you to build your emergency fund.
 What is important is that during times of emergencies, you have the fund to help you get through them financially.

 11. My relative or close friend just had an emergency and is asking if I can help.
 Can I use my emergency fund to help them because IT IS an emergency?

 Have a specific amount that you will set aside every month for this “help fund” so when a relative or friend comes to you asking for help, you can get money from that budget to give to them.
-This way, you are able to help without putting yourself and your family at risk.
+This way, you can help without putting yourself and your family at risk.

 - Shain, S. (2020).
 How to Find the Right Emergency Fund Formula For You.
 Retrieved 11 March 2021, from https://www.chime.com/blog/how-to-find-the-right-emergency-fund-formula-for-you/

 - Cruze, R. (2020).
 A Quick Guide to Your Emergency Fund.
 Retrieved 11 March 2021, from https://www.daveramsey.com/blog/quick-guide-to-your-emergency-fund